meilisearch/meilisearch-rust/README.md

 This crate requires a MeiliSearch server to run.
 See [here](https://docs.meilisearch.com/guides/advanced_guides/installation.html#download-and-launch) to install and run MeiliSearch.

 Then, put `meilisearch-sdk = "0.1"` in your Cargo.toml, as usual.

+Since this crate is async, you have to run your program in the tokio runtime (cf the example below).
+You will need `tokio = { version = "0.2", features=["macros"] }` in your Cargo.toml.
+When targetting Wasm, the browser will replace tokio.

 Using this crate is possible without [serde](https://crates.io/crates/serde), but a lot of features require serde.
 Add `serde = {version="1.0", features=["derive"]}` in your Cargo.toml.